getfleety/coralillo/_sources/index.rst.txt

 NORM
 ====

-**Not an Object Relational Mapper** or **NORM Object-Redis Mapper**
+**Not an Object-Relational Mapping** or **NORM Object-Redis Mapping**

-NORM is a tool intended to provide a convenient API over the Redis data structure store in a similar way that traditional ORM does.
+NORM is a tool intended to provide a convenient API over the Redis data structure store in a similar way that traditional ORMs do.

 Basic Usage
 -----------